 Dr Romana Turina is a screenwriter, filmmaker and historian.
-Currently, Romana focuses her research on exploring writing processes that enable faster and more robust character development for fiction and non-fiction narratives alike.
-While working on short stories and films, Romana looks at different academic traditions, strategies, and methods.
+Currently, Romana focuses her research on exploring writing processes that enable faster and more robust development for fiction and non-fiction narratives alike, especially in the essay film form, and the translation of complex systems, as intended in sciences and the humanities, into effective communication for vast audiences.

-Her creative practice continues questioning the dialogue between archival research and narratives, building on a professional practice in film and documentary that prompted her to work in the essay film form and explore the links between research 'in and as film' in the expression of postmemory, silenced history, and complex realities in auto ethnography and autofiction.
+While leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies, and as an active member of the SIG Narrative and Complex Systems of the Interdisciplinary Centre for Narrative Studies of the University of York, Romana's creative practice continues questioning the dialogue between archival research and narratives, building on a professional practice in film and documentary that prompted her to work in the essay film form and explore the links between research 'in and as film' in the expression of complex realities, silenced history, the sciences and auto-ethnography.

 Before joining AUB, Romana taught creative writing and screenwriting at the University of Indianapolis, the University of York, and the University of Greenwich.

 I see creative writing and screenwriting as a research practice within the academy.
-Also, I conceive of writing as hybrid and fluid and as a way to generate and disseminate new knowledge concerning life, politics, the arts and the sciences.
-Simultaneously, while leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies, I'm active in the creative processes, analysis and reflection around the Essay Film Form - as an arena of experimentation and dissemination of human complex realities.
+Also, I conceive of writing as hybrid and fluid and as a way to generate and disseminate new knowledge in the arts and the sciences.
+Simultaneously, while leading research for the SIG Essay Film Form of the British Association of Film, Television and Screen Studies, I'm active in the creative processes, analysis and reflection around the Essay Film Form – as an arena of experimentation and dissemination of human complex realities, and scientific research and discoveries.

-Consequently, the act of writing a screenplay within this be-frontal frame of interest is understood as a form of research first, and laterally as a document for industrial production.
+Consequently, the act of writing a screenplay within this be-frontal frame of interest is understood as a form of research, a form of communication, and laterally as a document for industrial production.
 Therefore, what has become known as the 'academic screenplay' becomes the process and method of a research enquiry, and the research artefacts become the dialogue between the author's thinking and making.

 I am interested in innovative and original research looking at the act of writing.
-Primarily, as a form of research and exploration in screenwriting but not exclusively.
+Primarily, writing (and screenwriting) as a form of research and exploration in the translation and communication (into a variety of formats) of layered realities and complex systems in the humanities and sciences alike.

 BOOKS: